-We do not endorse any particular scenario - our main role is to provide the safe, efficient, and reliable network capacity needed to enable the decarbonisation route that our customers and communities choose.
-To achieve this, these DFES forecasts are used to assess future network capacity requirements, and the investment needed to deliver this capacity.
+Our main role is to provide the safe, efficient, and reliable network capacity needed to enable the decarbonisation route that our customers and communities choose.
+To achieve this, these DFES forecasts are used to assess future network capacity requirements, and the RIIO-ED2 investment needed to deliver this capacity.